 Pink Flamingo Muhly Muhlenbergia x ‘Pink Flamingo’

 Just when you thought you’d heard it all!
 This hybrid progeny of Pink Muhly and Big Muhly combines the best of both parents!
 It retains the strong vertical form and blue-green leaves of Big Muhly with dramatic arching plumes of soft pink blooms in the fall from its Pink Muhly parent.
-Its upright form, growing to 4-5’ tall and only 2’ wide, makes this grass ideal for narrow spaces.
+A narrow upright form, growing to 4-5’ tall and only 2’ wide, it is ideal for narrow spaces.

 Bamboo Muhly Muhlenbergia dumosa